yshavit/mdq/README.md

 ### Ensuring that people have searched existing issues before submitting a bug report

-Many projects have bug report templates that ask the submitter to attest that they've checked existing issues for possible dupliates.
+Many projects have bug report templates that ask the submitter to attest that they've checked existing issues for possible duplicates.
 In mdq, you can do:

 ```bash
 if echo "$ISSUE_TEXT" | mdq -q '- [x] I have searched for existing issues' ; then